 - Nausea and vomiting

-In severe cases, the virus can cause significant respiratory distress and even life-threatening complications.
+In more severe cases, the virus can cause significant respiratory distress and even life-threatening complications.

-According to the official document published in France, authorities may continue medical isolation and monitoring of passengers and contacts as needed, under the supervision of health officials and the local police.
+According to the official document released in France, authorities will continue isolation and medical monitoring of the passengers and those who had contact with them, under the supervision of health authorities and local police.

-At this stage, French officials emphasize that these are preventive measures intended to stop any possible widespread spread, while monitoring of the ship's passengers continues in other European countries as well.
+At this stage, French officials emphasize that these are preventive steps intended to stop any chance of widespread outbreak, as monitoring of ship passengers continues in other European countries as well.